Thursday, October 31, 2024

 Star Wars (1977) #18 and Star Wars: Republic #49

-The Wheel was introduced in Star Wars #18 as a galactic gambling establishment for weathly citizens of the Empire.&nbp; Senator Simon Greyshade is the space station's adminitrator and the Wheel operates outside of Imperial control due to the vast wealth it contributes to the Empire as taxes.
+The Wheel was introduced in Star Wars #18 as a galactic gambling establishment for weathly citizens of the Empire.&nbp; Senator Simon Greyshade is the space station's administrator and the Wheel operates outside of Imperial control due to the vast wealth it contributes to the Empire as taxes.
 Our Rebellion heroes have a memorable detour to the station when a local Imperial commander falsely accuse the Rebels of destroying a ship carrying Wheel profits.

 Dark Horse's Star Wars line that began in the 1990s is highly regarded by Star Wars comic fans and one reason is their propensity to include elements introduced in different media and eras including the original Marvel series.
 Star Wars: Republic #49 takes place aboard the Wheel.
 Jedi Master Quinlan Vos' accomplice Khaleen Hentz steals a data disc containing Separatist plans to attack Kamino from a Falleen named Zenex.
 The Jedi Council believe that Vos is on the Wheel and send Aayla Secura to investigate after he misses a rendezvous and stops responding to communications.